| | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-This dog sweater knitting pattern has three sizes, so whatever dog breed you have, you can make something that will fit.
+This free dog sweater pattern has three sizes, so you can make something that will fit your dog’s breed.

-Smaller dogs love their knitted sweaters, not only do they look really cute, but it stops them from shivering in the cold weather.
+Small dogs love their knitted sweaters; not only do they look really cute, but it stops them from shivering in the cold weather.

-Obviously, if you have a really large dog – you will have to measure the largest size to see if it will fit.
+Obviously, if you have a really large dog, you must measure the largest size to see if it will fit.

-Make your dog a cozy knit for the colder months that they will love!
+Make your dog a cozy knit for the colder months they will love!

 Newsletter